Władysław IV Vasa: Assessment

-Władysław had many plans (dynastic, about wars, territorial gains: regaining Silesia, Inflanty (Livonia), incorporation of Ducal Prussia, creation of his hereditary dukedom etc.), some of them with real chances of success, but for various reasons, most of them ended in failure during his 16-year reign.
-Though his grand international political plans failed, he did improve the Commonwealth foreign policy, supporting the establishment of a network of permanent diplomatic agents in important European countries.
+Władysław had many plans (dynastic, about wars, territorial gains: regaining Silesia, Inflanty (Livonia), incorporation of Ducal Prussia, creation of his hereditary dukedom, etc.), some of them with real chances of success, but for various reasons, most of them ended in failure during his 16-year reign.
+Though his grand international political plans failed, he did improve the Commonwealth's foreign policy, supporting the establishment of a network of permanent diplomatic agents in important European countries.

 Throughout his life, Władysław successfully defended the Commonwealth against foreign invasions.
-He was recognized as a good tactician and strategist, who did much to modernize the Commonwealth's Army.
+He was recognised as a good tactician and strategist, who did much to modernize the Commonwealth's Army.
 Władysław ensured that the officer corps was significantly large so that the army could be expanded; introduced foreign (Western) infantry to the Polish Army, with its pikes and early firearms, and supported the expansion of the artillery.
 His attempt to create a Polish–Lithuanian Commonwealth Navy resulted in the creation of a new port village, Władysławowo.
 Despite promising beginnings, Władysław failed to secure enough funds for the fleet creation; the ships were gone – sunk, or stolen – by the 1640s.